-It is no secret that Las Vegas has grown immensely over the last several decades, and with this growth came a surge in live webcams showing everything from local traffic on the roads to the "traffic" poolside.
+It is no secret that Las Vegas has grown immensely over the last several decades, and with this growth came a surge of live webcams showing everything from local automobile traffic on the roads to the lovebirds getting married on the Strip.

 Whether you're visiting the city or just missing the hustle and bustle of the Las Vegas strip, you can tune into these webcams any time of day or night.
-This way, you can get a live, first-hand view of what's happening on the strip and at some of the greatest outdoor attractions and parks Las Vegas has to offer.
+This way, you can get a live, first-hand view of what's happening on the strip and at some of the greatest outdoor attractions and parks, Sin City has to offer.

-If you're staying in Vegas and want to know what the traffic's like in certain areas of the city, RTC FAST Traffic Cams is the way to go, but if you're interested in other outdoor events happening in Las Vegas, Weatherbug might be the site for you.
+If you're staying in Vegas and want to know what the traffic's like in select areas of the city, RTC FAST Traffic Cams is the way to go, but if you're interested in the other outdoor events happening in Las Vegas, Weatherbug is the suggested cam to use.

 01 of 04